9 Activity Ideas for Father's Day

 The below fishing knots are tested and proven to offer at least 90 percent of the original line strength when tying tackle (lures, swivels, sinkers, bobbers, etc.) to a line.
 While most beginning anglers choose the easiest option when learning how to tie fishing knots, don’t be afraid to try more complicated knots as you advance.
 Not only can learning how to tie a fishing knot that is more complex be challenging and rewarding, you may also find that it makes certain goals easier to achieve.
 Start with some of the basic knots that allow you to simply enjoy your hobby.

 If you are looking for one of the best lure fishing knots, look no further than the improved clinch knot to be the best knot for fishing with lures.
-Not only is this knot versatile enough for securing your line to a lure, swivel, clip, or artificial fly, consider learning the popular Improved Clinch Knot.
-It offers up to 95 % of the original line strength.
+Not only is this knot versatile enough for securing your line to a lure, swivel, clip, or artificial fly, it retains up to 95 % of the original line strength.
 The key to tying this fishing knot for lures is to make five turns of the tag end around the standing end before running the tag end back through the formed loop.